Reasonable and non-discriminatory licensing: Definitions

 Non-discriminatory relates to both the terms and the rates included in licensing agreements.
 As the name suggests this commitment requires that licensors treat each individual licensee in a similar manner.
-This does not mean that the rates and payment terms can’t change dependent on the volume and creditworthiness of the licensee.
+This does not mean that the rates and payment terms cannot change dependent on the volume and creditworthiness of the licensee.
 However it does mean that the underlying licensing condition included in a licensing agreement must be the same regardless of the licensee.
 This obligation is included in order to maintain a level playing field with respect to existing competitors and to ensure that potential new entrants are free to enter the market on the same basis.

 The most controversial issue in RAND licensing is whether the "reasonable" license price should include the value contributed by the standard-setting organization's decision to adopt the standard.
 A technology is often more valuable after it has been widely adopted than when it is one alternative among many; there is a good argument that a license price that captures that additional value is not "reasonable" because it does not reflect the intrinsic value of the technology being licensed.
 On the other hand, the adoption of the standard may signal that the adopted technology is valuable, and the patent holder should be rewarded accordingly.
 That is particularly relevant when the value of the patent is not clearly known before the adoption of the standard.

 Some interpretations of "non-discriminatory" can include time-oriented licensing terms such as an "early bird" license offered by a licensor where terms of a RAND license are better for initial licensees or for licensees who sign a license within the first year of its availability.